 Flats: Either four single rooms or two doubles and a single, shares two bathrooms and an entry vestibule.

-Designed triples: Larger room housing three students with one bathroom.
+Designed triples: Larger room housing three students with one bathroom (not available for 2020–2021).

 For more information, photos and 3D renderings of rooms, visit each community’s webpage and see "Room Styles".